Mtze/kubernetes-templates/README.md

 Collection of basic Kubernetes object definitions.

-Created for the Workshop: Container based Software Engineering: The Cloud at your Fingertips - Markus Braunbeck and Matthias Linhuber
+Created for the Workshop: Container based Software Engineering: The Cloud at your Fingertips.